TacHawkes/LibIIO.jl/docs/src/iio_demo.md

 This example will send a sine wave signal to the DAC device using buffers and reads the signal back using the ADC device with another buffer and checks that data is identical.

 Create a new Julia environment with `LibIIO.jl` installed as package.
-Then create a new julia file and load the package with
+Then create a new Julia file and load the package with

 ```julia
 using LibIIO